-The negative experience led to further decline in popularity of phenibut because people believed that all products containing phenibut could be potentially harmful and lead to liver damages.
+The negative experience led to a further decline in the popularity of phenibut because people believed that all products containing phenibut could be potentially harmful and lead to liver damages.

 Fortunately, modern scientific research has shown that only certain types of phenibut analogs are dangerous and can cause liver damage.

 Phenibut has been proven effective for many conditions both emotional and physical:

 - Posttraumatic stress disorder (PTSD)